bgoonz/webdevbook/learning/how-to-ask-questions.md

 Many students find it hard to ask questions during the classes and online (through Slack or otherwise).
 However, to become a good programmer means you dare to ask questions, lots of questions.
 In fact, some companies even have a rule on this: If you are stuck, you have ​one hour t​o solve the problem.
 If you cannot, you ​have to ask for help.

-In HackYourFuture there are several ways to ask for help:
+In bgoonz there are several ways to ask for help:

 - Ask your classmate or a student from another class
 - Ask in Slack (preferably in your classroom channel)